divagartech/sasstify.base.image/README.md

 # sasstify.base.image
-Base i use for big data and enterprise application containerization.
+Base docker image i use for big data and enterprise application containerization.